-- They are not afraid of a little adventure, especially if it involves physical activity.
+- They are not afraid of adventure, especially if it involves physical activity.

-- They don’t like to admit it, but they need alone time just as much as INFJs do.
+- They don’t like to admit it, but they need alone time just as much as INFJs.

 Possible relationship scenarios between INFJ males and ISFJ females

-- If an INFJ male is feeling insecure, his ISFJ girlfriend would be an excellent and empathetic listener.
+- If an INFJ male feels insecure, his ISFJ girlfriend would be an excellent and empathetic listener.
 She would do whatever she could to assist him, including helping him focus on actions he could take to make himself feel more secure.

 - Both the INFJ husband and his ISFJ wife have difficulty dealing with anger and confrontation.
-Often, they let small issues fester into resentments, leading them both to retaliate against one another passive aggressively.
+They often let minor issues fester into resentments, leading them to retaliate passively and aggressively against one another.
 Eventually, they will need to go into therapy to learn how to deal with their anger appropriately.

 Possible relationship scenarios between INFJ females and ISFJ males

-- An INFJ female and an ISFJ male have signed up at their local bar’s trivia night.
-She has enthusiasm, intelligence and a wide variety of general knowledge.
-He has all of that and is better at coming up with obscure facts and statistics.
+- An INFJ female and an ISFJ male have signed up for their local bar’s trivia night.
+She has enthusiasm, intelligence, and a wide variety of general knowledge.
+He has all that and is better at identifying obscure facts and statistics.

 INFJs and ISFJs both value their close relationships.
-No matter what, they are loyal, trustworthy and are willing to go that extra mile for a friend.
+No matter what, they are loyal, trustworthy, and willing to go the extra mile for a friend.

 - They like being friends with people who share their values and are trustworthy.

-- They understand that true friendships need to be nurtured in order to continue to grow and thrive.
+- They understand that true friendships need to be nurtured to continue growing and thriving.

 - INFJs can feel misunderstood by even their closest friends.

 When you first meet an ISFJ, it may seem like it takes a while for them to warm up.
 They need to test the waters and have time to build trust.
-Once you are truly friends with an ISFJ, you are friends for life.
+Once genuinely friends with an ISFJ, you are friends for life.

 - People are naturally attracted to them as potential friends because of their warmth and friendliness.

-- While they care deeply for others, they are less willing to be completely open themselves.
+- While they care deeply for others, they are less willing to open themselves completely.

-- They tend to be friends with people who share their values and have something in common with them, like a job or other friends.
+- They tend to be friends with people who share their values and have something in common, like a job or other friends.

 Can INFJs and ISFJs be friends?

-They can absolutely be friends.
-They will get along fabulously as long as they understand that INFJs have a big picture approach while ISFJs have a much more structured, detail-oriented view point.
+They can be friends.
+They will get along fabulously if they understand that INFJs have a big-picture approach while ISFJs have a much more structured, detail-oriented viewpoint.

 3 Reasons why INFJs and ISFJs might mesh well together